Advice for Primrose Hill visitors on New Year’s Eve

 Nick Biddle, Park Manager for The Regent’s Park and Primrose Hill, said:

-"Primrose Hill is not suitable for hosting a display or for people to bring their own fireworks or paper lanterns.
-Fireworks and lanterns are not allowed in any of the Royal Parks, including Primrose Hill."
+“Primrose Hill isn’t suitable for hosting a display or for people to bring their own fireworks or paper lanterns.
+Fireworks and lanterns are not allowed in any of the Royal Parks, including Primrose Hill.

-“We ask that people please respect the park and the surrounding area by not organising a large gathering on Primrose Hill or letting off their own fireworks or lanterns.
+“We ask that people please respect the park and the surrounding area by not organising a gathering on Primrose Hill or letting off your own fireworks or lanterns.
 Also, if the bins are full, please take litter home with you.”

 Related Articles